 Despite having worked next door in Switzerland for 16 seasons over 12 years, I had never bothered to come here.
 Don’t ask me why.

 I am spending some time checking off all the missing countries.
 Filling in the gaps.
-Liechtenstein needed to be explored and checked off of the list.
+Liechtenstein needed to be explored and checked off the list.

-I crossed into Liechtenstein (refers to photo) at 15:06:
+Crossing into Liechtenstein (refers to photo) at 15:06:

 After the obligatory photos, I carried on in the rain to the Schaan-Vaduz station: